cloudquery/policies/transformations/aws/asset-inventory-free/README.md

 ### 4. Sync AWS data

 This is an example sync config with the minimum set of tables for this transformation.
 Save this to a file named `aws.yaml`.
-For additional tables to add to the sync config, see the list of tables in the [AWS plugin documentation](https://hub.cloudquery.io/plugins/source/cloudquery/aws/latest/tables).
+For detailed AWS authentication and configuration options and additional tables to add to the sync config, see the [AWS plugin documentation](https://hub.cloudquery.io/plugins/source/cloudquery/aws/latest/docs).

 ```yml
 kind: source